 Without a channel strategy many organisations typically adopt one of two approaches to using these channels.
 Either they launch all of their products and services on all new channels without much thought to the relevance and cost of doing so, or they focus on switching their customer contact to the cheapest channel (often assumed to be the internet) without much thought as to the relevance of this channel to their entire customer base.

 How do we position each channel?

-There is a generally accepted model for the effectiveness of the major channels of contact, shown in Figure 1 below.
+There is a generally accepted model for the effectiveness of the major channels of contact.